-Why go on the Ice Walk
+Why go on the Athabasca Glacier Hike

+Where else do you get to walk on a glacier?
 Taste and touch glacier ice and water.
 Walk on one of the six glaciers of the Columbia Icefield.
 And do it while you can.
 In a few years, it will have molten away.
 It already shrinks by 10m a year.
 You will go with a professional guide who is very knowledgeable about the glacier and will keep you safe.